 Have you ever walked into a natural health store and looked at shelves and shelves of supplements and had no clue what you were supposed to be looking for?
 You have a feeling you should be taking something to make you “healthier” but you have no idea where to begin?

 Well, you’re not alone.
 So many people get overwhelmed by the amount of supplements on the market claiming all types of health benefits.
-The important thing is to understand the following key elements when choosing the right supplement(s) for you:
+The important thing is to understand the following key elements when choosing the right supplement(s) for your needs:

 - Research before you buy – don’t just grab the first thing off the shelf because you have migraines and the formula says “migraine-ease” or something of that nature.
 Look at the ingredients; research them; make sure there is enough of each particular ingredient to help your condition and that it won’t interfere with other medications or supplements you are taking.
 Find out about the brand – has the company been around a while and does it have a good reputation?
 Are the tablets so large that they may not break down and be absorbed properly by your body?
 Do the pills contain many “filler” ingredients or additives?
 It is so important to make sure that you are putting quality products into your system that really do work.